ehubbell/html/README.md

 # Overview
- An HTML component library with Tailwind rollups.

- ## Description
- This library provides a wrapper around core HTML5 elements so you can pass in a `tailwind` property.
+ This library provides a wrapper around HTML5 elements that allows you to pass in a `tailwind` property for className rollups.
+ This allows us to remove duplicate classNames while allowing you to override base classNames through inheritance.
- The library offers a type system for the `tailwind` property so we can properly rollup the provided classNames and remove duplicates.
-The benefit is fewer libraries (no need for `classnames` or `clsx`) and a smarter, better rollup system that's tailwind-friendly and highly composable.
+ The end result is fewer libraries (no need for clsx or classnames) and an HTML-library built for a composable, and organized, DX.

 ## Prerequisites
 - Node